 It is difficult to determine whether tap water is safe for pets by simply smelling, tasting, or looking at it.
 However, before making an exact estimate, there are a few things to consider.

-Above all else, we need to consider the potential existence of harmful toxins, such as chemicals, pesticides, metals, pharmaceuticals, microbes, infections, protozoans, parasites, volatile organic compounds (VOCs), radiological contaminants, such as plutonium and uranium, and even sewer floods and wastewater.
+Above all else, we need to consider the potential presence of harmful toxins, including chemicals, pesticides, metals, pharmaceuticals, microbes, infections, protozoans, parasites, volatile organic compounds (VOCs), radiological contaminants such as plutonium and uranium, and sewage and wastewater.

-Water hardness can also be a danger to the health of certain pets.
+Water hardness can also pose a health risk to certain pets.
 Finally, we should not overlook the cancer-causing water fluoridation.

 Water Contamination Problems and They Affect Pets